iossifovlab/gpf/docs/user_management.md

 ```
 All development users has password `secret`.

-Using `export_users` command this users could exported and edited to assign them
+Using `export_users` command this users could be exported and edited to assign them
 into different groups.
 For example, if the system datasets configuration defines
 `SSC` and `VIP` groups, the users file could be changed into: